On Construction and Estimation of Stationary Mixture Transition Distribution Models: Discussion

 We have developed a broad class of stationary MTD models focusing on attaining stationarity from the perspective of a distributional formulation.
 The advantage of our proposed approach over more traditional methods is that no constraints on the parameter space are needed.
 This facilitates inference for model parameters, as the need for constrained optimization or sampling is avoided.
+We further proposed structured priors to support flexible inference on the weights, which accommodate non-standard scenarios that a model with a Dirichlet prior may fail to capture.

-The proposed constructive framework brings plenty of options for alternative parametric families that were formidable to tackle for the MTD model and its extensions, when the preservation of stationarity is required.
-The proposed structured priors for the mixture weights support flexible inference for the model, and can accommodate non-standard scenarios that a model with a Dirichlet prior may fail to capture.
+The proposed constructive framework brings several options for alternative parametric families that were formidable to tackle for the MTD model and its extensions, when stationarity is a desirable property.
+A limitation of our approach is that, if the stationary marginal distribution shares all the parameters with the bivariate component distribution, the resulting transition component lacks component-varying parameters.
+One solution is to specify the bivariate distribution using a copula \citep{joe2014dependence}, which we regard as a special case of the bivariate distribution method.
+Given a pre-specified marginal, the construction boils down to the selection of a copula.
+The copula function, which brings additional component parameters, allows specifying dependence in the bivariate distribution, separately from modeling the marginal distribution.
+On the other hand, some properties of the resulting model, including the conditional expectation, may be intractable, and the computational cost may increase, especially in the discrete case.

 The class of models proposed in this paper can be easily extended for non-stationary time series that exhibit trends and seasonality, by incorporating corresponding factors into the model, either multiplicatively or additively.
 This is illustrated in our second real data example.
 A similar approach can be applied to incorporate covariates.
 Therefore this class of models is quite general, and is useful as an alternative to the existing time series models, especially when traditional models fail to capture non-Gaussian features suggested by the data.